Empowering Low Income Families

 - Number of adults employed

-- Move-in combined income compared to current (% of change +/-)
+- Move-in combined income compared to current

 How We Measure

 Families are interviewed in accordance with a prescribed methodology and format in person bi-annually.
-Each family in each controlled cohort is offered the same enrichment classes and has the same type of build environment.
-The only differing factor being the size of the community.
+Each family in each controlled cohort is offered the same enrichment classes and has the same type of built environment.
+The only differing factor is the size of the community.
 No community is less than 12 families.
 Cohorts can be phases as well as entire communities.
 They are based on concurrent participation in the Enriched Neighborhood® program and move-in.

 Once all the data has been collected and calculated it is saved in a database for future comparisons.